Skip Navigation

 Global Widgets are an Elementor Pro feature.
 It gives you centralized control over a widget that is displayed in different areas on your website.
 Updating the global widget content in one place updates it everywhere.

-If Translate Everything is active, global widgets will be translated automatically.
-If Translate Some is active, follow the steps below to translate them.
+If Translate Everything Automatically is active, global widgets will be translated automatically.
+If Translate What You Choose is active, follow the steps below to translate them.

 We have created a simple page using Elementor, added a call-to-action button widget, and saved it as a global widget.